 - Click Submit.
 The Exchange Home Page will display your recent contributions.

 Your protocol can now be downloaded by the Pipeline Pilot community.

 To edit a protocol that was added to the Exchange previously, you can download, edit, and then re-upload it using the same name.
 A new version will be uploaded if the protocol name is identical.

 If you upload the protocol using a different name, a new protocol is created on the Exchange and the old one still remains.

-To remove a protocol from the Exchange that you previously uploaded, send a request by email to email@example.com.
+To remove a protocol from the Exchange that you previously uploaded, enter a request in https://www.3ds.com/support.